epbk/MediaPortalIptvChannelsPluginYoutube/README.md

-MediaPortalIptvChannelsPluginYoutube provider plugin for MediaPortalIptvChannels plugin
+MediaPortalIptvChannelsPluginYoutube is provider plugin for MediaPortalIptvChannels plugin

 Main features:
 - allows to create IPTV channel from Youtube live url/id source